 Knowing what to say when someone dies; when talking to a friend, family member, colleague, or anyone who has lost someone dear to them, is an incredibly sensitive topic.
 How do you say “my heart goes out to you” without sounding cliche?

 Approximately 9,270 deaths occur every day in the United States.
 This results in a lot of grief for the loved ones left behind.
-Dealing with major loss such as this leads to serious grief.
+Dealing with a major loss such as this leads to serious grief.

 That grief manifests itself differently in different people and no one person’s experience of grief is the same.
 As a result, there isn’t one formula for knowing what to say when someone loses a loved one.
-However, knowing examples of what you might say or do to convey sympathy and support for those who are grieving is a good first step towards being there and helping someone who has suffered a loss.
+However, knowing examples of what you might say or do to convey sympathy and support for those who are grieving is a good first step toward being there and helping someone who has suffered a loss.

 Understanding Grief